Inspectorch: Efficient rare event exploration in solar observations: Introduction

 \section{Introduction}

-Modern and upcoming solar observational facilities are generating data at an ever-increasing rate, providing views of the Sun with unprecedented spatial, temporal, and spectral resolution.
-This dramatic increase in data volume poses major challenges for traditional analysis methods.
+\fix{Modern and upcoming solar observational facilities are generating data at an ever-increasing rate, providing views of the Sun with unprecedented detail—reaching spatial scales below 0.1 arcsec, temporal cadences of a few seconds, and spectral resolving powers exceeding $R \sim 10^5$.} This dramatic increase in data volume poses major challenges for traditional analysis methods.
 Manual inspection of such vast datasets is impractical and risks overlooking rare events.
-Because these events occur infrequently, they remain among the least understood phenomena in solar physics, yet they are often central to many studies, as they may provide unique insights into the fundamental processes driving solar activity \citep{2011SSRv..159...19F}.
+Because these events occur infrequently, they remain among the least understood phenomena in solar physics, yet they are often central to many studies, as they may provide unique insights into the fundamental processes driving solar activity \citep[e.g.,][]{2011SSRv..159...19F,2014LRSP...11....3C,2019LRSP...16....1B}.

 Some solar features are relatively easy to identify because of their clear signatures, whereas others are much harder to detect, as they may only manifest in specific wavelength ranges or over short temporal windows \citep[e.g.,][]{Bhatnagar2024,SolerPoquet2025}.
 A common strategy to gain physical insight into the underlying solar phenomena is to infer the physical parameters of the solar atmosphere (e.g., temperature, velocity, magnetic field) through spectropolarimetric inversions.
-However, these methods \citep[e.g.,][]{RuizCobo1992,delaCruz2019_STiC, 2022ApJ...933..145L, 2025A&A...693A.170D} are generally too computationally expensive to be applied systematically to large datasets or extended time series, which limits their use in the context of big data.
+However, these methods \citep[e.g.,][]{RuizCobo1992,delaCruz2019_STiC, 2022ApJ...933..145L} are generally too computationally expensive to be applied systematically to large datasets or extended time series, which limits their use in the context of big data.
 While recent efforts have successfully accelerated spectropolarimetric inversions \citep[e.g.,][]{Asensio2019,SainzDalda2019,DiazBaso2022_nflows}, this approach merely shifts the computational bottleneck from managing large raw datasets to the subsequent analysis and interpretation of massive volumes of inversion results.